TheOddler/theoddler.github.io/cv.md

 # Career profile

-**Senior** backend developer and **manager** with a demonstrated history across a **variety** of programming languages such as C#, PHP, SQL, and most recently Haskell.
+**Senior** backend and fullstack developer with a demonstrated history across a **variety** of programming languages such as C#, PHP, SQL, and most recently Haskell.
-My focus has been **backend development**, but I also successfully **led** and managed both development and design teams.
+My focus has been **backend development**, but I also have a track record of working with **non-technical stakeholders**, such as designers and product owners.
+No matter whom I'm working with, I'm open, **flexible** and easy to work with.
-No matter my position on a team, I focus on bringing the best out of my colleagues by sharing knowledge and providing support, as well as listening to others' expertise so we can all do our best work together.
+I try to bring the best out of everybody by sharing knowledge and providing support, as well as listening to their expertise to make working together as smooth as possible.

 </div>